advanderveer/ep/v2/README.md

 			 header like the std library
 - [x] SHOULD make it clear that the build-in error hook only creates outputs for ep.Error errors
+- [x] SHOULD should only show negotation errors when bind is actually called, handlers might not even want to decode.
+I.e a static endpoint that just returns a struct as output.
+AND:
+- [ ] SHOULD move negotiate to new response creation then
 - [ ] SHOULD make sure that the redirect hook behaves identical to the std lib redirect method

+- [ ] COULD  add some (optional) reflect sparkles for creating the handle func since the reflecting can be done out of the hot path.
+Maybe take inspiration from the std lib rpc package
 - [ ] COULD  make the response.Render() method take variadic nr of interface{}
              arguments such that exec methods can return any nr of outputs. response.Bind() might also be able to bind more then one input.